-During this time, we can provide you with detailed instructions about caring for your incisions and taking your medications.
+During your thigh lift recovery, we can provide you with detailed instructions about caring for your incisions and taking your medications.
 You should make sure to have a friend or loved one take you to and from your surgery, as well as stay with you for the first week or so.
 If at any point during your recovery you experience shortness of breath, chest pain, or unusual heartbeats, you should seek medical help immediately.

 Your caretaker will need to help you with regular activities like making food and going to the bathroom.
 To manage swelling and bruising, you can apply ice packs for twenty-minute increments.
 During the first 24 hours, rest is very important.
 You should not climb stairs, squat, or perform any strenuous activities.

 However, taking short walks around your home keeps blood circulating which can accelerate recovery.
 After two days, you may shower.
 You will need to remove your compression garment and bandages carefully to wash your thighs.
 It is important to be gentle, as your incisions are still healing.

 You should attend your first follow-up appointment with Dr. Passaretti about a week after your procedure.
 He can examine your thighs and discuss any questions you have.
 Depending on your rate of healing, he may remove your sutures.
 At this point, you probably no longer need a caretaker, although you may still need help caring for any children.
 If you underwent any other body contouring treatments, including tummy tucks, liposuction, and arm lifts, this initial recovery may be longer as your body heals in multiple areas.

 At the two to three week mark, many patients can return to work and begin carefully sitting on their thighs, often with the help of pillows.
 You should still wear your compression garment at all times, except when washing or changing your bandages.